Part V. Standards of Professional Conduct

 A. Communication with patients.

-1. Except as provided in § 32.1-127.1:03 F of the Code of Virginia, a practitioner shall accurately inform a patient or his legally authorized representative of his professional assessment and prescribed treatment or plan of care.
-A practitioner shall not deliberately make a false or misleading statement regarding the practitioner's skill or the efficacy or value of a treatment, or procedure prescribed or directed by the practitioner in the treatment of any disease or condition.
+1. Except as provided in § 32.1-127.1:03 F of the Code of Virginia, a practitioner shall accurately inform a patient or the patient's legally authorized representative of the patient's professional assessment and prescribed treatment or plan of care in understandable terms.
+No practitioner shall deliberately make a false or misleading statement regarding the practitioner's skill or the efficacy or value of a treatment or procedure prescribed or directed by the practitioner in the treatment of any disease or condition.

 1. The practitioner or the patient may terminate the relationship.
 In either case, the practitioner shall make a copy of the patient record available, except in situations where denial of access is allowed by law.

-2. A practitioner shall not terminate the relationship or make his services unavailable without documented notice to the patient that allows for a reasonable time to obtain the services of another practitioner.
+2. No practitioner shall terminate the relationship or make services unavailable without documented notice to the patient that allows for a reasonable time to obtain the services of another practitioner.

 Statutory Authority